frctl/fractal/docs/directory-structure.md

 Fractal v2 introduces a new set of rules for the way that files and folders should be named within your component library in order to reduce ambiguity in the parsing process.

-> Note that these changes are _not_ backwards-compatible with the v1-style component library structure!
+> Note that these changes are _not_ backwards-compatible with the v1-style component library structure

 An example component library structure might look like this: